 When dust and other debris collects over the surface of air vents it interferes with the air circulation and causes a decrease in the cooling process as a whole.
 It can be cleaned using a vacuum cleaner or by using an airgun or by other suitable methods.

 4. Keeping the CPU fan clean

 You can clean the fan with a suitable method such as a brush, a vacuum cleaner or an airgun.
 But to open the CPU you need to first power down the computer, unplug it from power and then open it.

-In case of some devices opening it up might affect its a warranty, refer your device’s official support manual before proceeding to this method.
+- In case of some devices opening it up might affect its warranty, refer to your device’s official support manual before proceeding to this method.

 5. Check the CPU fan

 Sometimes, the CPU fan might be loose or may have fallen out of place.
 You may be able to fasten your fan with glue or screwdriver.
 Periodic checking is also recommendable.